ly7erg1c/vxug-scraper/README.md

 ![vx-ug](./images/image.png)

-Im choosing to download Papers so
+I'm choosing to download Papers so

 ```bash
 cargo run --release -- Papers
 ```

-or if you want to download specfic directories for example. i need to download Windows Papers from Paper collections
+or if you want to download specfic directories for example: I need to download Windows Papers from Paper collections.

 ![vx-ug-papers](./images/image-1.png)